kobben/TMT/README.md

 ##### version 0.4 [25 September 2018]
 * added `fillDataViewer(attrib)` to preview values for selected attribs
 * using point-in-area symbols for 'form' visvar
-* added hatched fills fro orientation visvar
+* added hatched fills for orientation visvar
 * moved legend to right side
 ##### version 0.3 [1 September 2018]
 * added data/attribute/title chooser to gui and logic